soapbox-pub/rebased/README.md

 ## Installation

 ### OTP releases (Recommended)
 If you are running Linux (glibc or musl) on x86/arm, the recommended way to install Pleroma is by using OTP releases.
 OTP releases are as close as you can get to binary releases with Erlang/Elixir.
-The release is self-contained, and provides everything needed to boot it, it is easily administered via the provided shell script to open up a remote console, start/stop/restart the release, start in the background, send remote commands, and more.
-The installation instructions are available [here](https://docs-develop.pleroma.social/backend/installation/otp_en/)
+The release is self-contained, and provides everything needed to boot it.
+The installation instructions are available [here](https://docs-develop.pleroma.social/backend/installation/otp_en/).

 ### From Source
 If your platform is not supported, or you just want to be able to edit the source code easily, you may install Pleroma from source.